Gina-Frankel/portfolio/README.md

 ##  User Stories

-### 1.Always available information
+### 1.General - Always available information
 ```
-As a a potential employer,
+As a potential employer,
 I would like there always to be short summary of person, which includes their values and what is their occupation
 So I know exactly what they are looking  for and what type of person they are
 ```